guildxyz/guild-pin-contract/docs/DESIGN.md

 - the UI makes a call to the server
   - parameters: userAddress, [guildAction](contracts/interfaces/IGuildCredential.md#guildaction), id (guildId/roleId based on the check)
 - the server:
-  - checks the access (probably an api call to the core or direct db access)
+  - checks the access (needs direct db access or an api call to the core in case of becoming a separate service)
   - generates the metadata and uploads/pins it on IPFS
   - signs the transaction data + current timestamp (unix seconds) using a private key
   - returns the timestamp, the cid and the signature